 In the meantime, gently roast the almonds in a preheated oven at 170 degrees for around 6-8 minutes.
 Once the almonds have cooled, use a knife to roughly chop and place to one side.

 Take a frying pan and place on a medium heat.
-Whilst the pan is heating up, season the tuna fillets on a plate with olive oil and a sprinkle of salt.
+Whilst the pan is heating up, season the tuna steaks on a plate with olive oil and a sprinkle of salt.
 This dish is also ideal for BBQ’s where you can grill the tuna directly on the flame!

 Once the pan is well heated, place the tuna fillets in the frying pan and fry for a few minutes on each side until golden brown.